-An appropriate mechanism for exchanging information is a web based system that covers all kind of information which will be collected by the contribution of littoral states of Mediterranean.
-The data input to the system will be elaborated by three streams
+An appropriate mechanism for exchanging information is a web based system that covers all kind of information which will be collected by the contribution of Contracting Parties to the Barcelona Convention (hereafter referred as the "Parties").
+The data input to the system will be elaborated by three streams:

-The scientific institutes of the Mediterranean countries will produce relevant information.
-This information will be coordinated and evaluated by the governmental authorities of the countries.
-The Regional Activity Center is a gatherer body which also makes a gap analysis and makes coordination in order to produce incomplete information.
+The scientific institutes of the Parties will produce relevant information.
+This information will be coordinated and evaluated by the governmental authorities of the Parties.
+The Regional Activity Centre is a gatherer body which also makes a gap analysis and makes coordination in order to produce incomplete information.

-SYSTEM ARTHITECTURE
+SYSTEM ARCHITECTURE

-The system will be using via internet.
-Every country could enter the system by using username and password.
+The system will be used via internet.
+Each Party could enter the system by using one username and password.

 It will contain a home page from which one can access to the information module pages.
 Ten information modules were defined.